The Needs of Future Ready Students

 New technology has been helping to drive student interest in STEM subjects.
 To pick one example among dozens, drones present a new, exciting avenue that educators have been using to generate STEM interest.

 As with robotics and other emerging STEM fields, there are literally hundreds of different types of jobs students could do in the drone industry—from working as an aerial cinematographer who uses high quality camera drones, to doing aerial inspections for mining or construction companies, to doing forestry surveys for conservation efforts, to helping farmers grow crops more efficiently, all the way to racing FPV drones.
+(You can find more free resources on drones at the UAV Coach website).

 As drones become cheaper and technology continues to improve, the possibilities for different kinds of work in the drone industry have grown rapidly, and there is now a strong job market for certified drone pilots.